-‘LSD’ Drug Could Help Relieve The Symptoms Of Mental Disorders, A New Study Says
+LSD Drug Could Help Relieve The Symptoms Of Mental Disorders, A New Study Says

-Scientists discovered that psychedelic drugs such as LSD or lysergic acid diethylamide could harmonize the brain and could help in treating mental disorders such as depression, substance use disorder and post-traumatic disorders.
+Scientists have discovered that psychedelic drugs such as LSD (lysergic acid diethylamide) could harmonize the brain and help treat mental disorders such as depression, substance use disorder, and post-traumatic disorders.

-The findings of the study published in the Scientific Reports indicates that the drug could help the patients’ brains reset connections.
+The findings of the study, published in Scientific Reports, indicate that the drug could help patients’ brains reset connections.
 Selen Atasoy from Pompeu Fabra University in Spain and other colleagues conducted the research.
-They utilized a mathematical method to evaluate the connectome-harmonic decomposition of the brains, according to IFL Science.
+They utilized a mathematical method to evaluate the connectome-harmonic decomposition of brain activity, according to IFL Science.

 LSD is a psychedelic drug that has psychological effects.
-These involve changing awareness of an individual’s surroundings, perceptions and feelings including the sensations and images that could seem real, but they are not.
-This drug is used as the recreational drug and for spiritual purposes.
-It is not addictive and could be swallowed or put under the tongue or injected.
+These involve changing awareness of an individual’s surroundings, perceptions, and feelings, including sensations and images that could seem real, but they are not.
+This drug is used as a recreational drug, often related to spiritual purposes.
+It is not addictive and can be swallowed, put under the tongue, or injected.

-It is known that connectome is the general map of all the connections in the brain.
+It is known that the connectome is the general map of all the connections in the brain.
 Meanwhile, mental illness is rooted from unusual patterns of connectivity.
-With the influence and use of psychedelic drugs, they could change those connections or links, according to the Inverse.
+With the influence and use of psychedelic drugs, those connections or links can be changed, according to the Inverse.

-In the study, the researchers examined that fMRI data of 12 participants under the influence of LSD and placebo.
+In the study, the researchers examined that fMRI data of 12 participants under the influence of LSD and a placebo.
 They used a technique called “connectome-harmonic decomposition” to identify how this psychedelic drug changes the connections in the areas of the brain.

 LSD study reveals unprecedented ‘harmonic’ reorganization of the brain. https://t.co/e2Om0Ej0LL